YunoHost-Apps/hubzilla_ynh/README.md

 #### YunoHost >= 2.5 :
 Once the dedicated domain has been added to YunoHost, go again to the admin panel, go to domains then select your domain and click on "Install Let's Encrypt certificate".

-#### Yunohost < 2.5 :
-For older versions of YunoHost, once you have added the new domain, SSH into your YunoHost server and perform the following steps:

-1. Install [certbot](https://certbot.eff.org/) to make installing free SSL certificates from Let's Encrypt simple.

-1. Stop nginx

-		service nginx stop

-1. Run the **certbot** utility with the **certonly** option

-		certbot certonly

-1. Copy the generated certificate and key into the appropriate location for YunoHost to use

-		cp /etc/letsencrypt/live/YOUR_DOMAIN/fullchain.pem /etc/yunohost/certs/YOUR_DOMAIN/crt.pem
-		cp /etc/letsencrypt/live/YOUR_DOMAIN/privkey.pem /etc/yunohost/certs/YOUR_DOMAIN/key.pem

-1. Restart nginx

-		service nginx start

 ### Install the Hubzilla application
 Use the YunoHost admin panel to install Hubzilla by entering the GitHub repo address in the custom app URL